The Person: Farha

 The Chad Camps

 There are twelve Darfuri refugee camps in eastern Chad, located up and down the border with Darfur, Sudan.
-Refugees fleeing the destruction of their villages started arriving at the border in 2003, most of them walking days across unforgiving terrain.
+Refugees fleeing the destruction of their villages started arriving at the border in 2003, most of them walking days and weeks across unforgiving terrain.
 The United Nations Refugee Agency (UNHCR) deployed to the region, providing life saving aid and eventually setting up what was supposed to be temporary camps.

 People from different tribes and from all areas of Darfur continued to pour in to Chad, fleeing to the closest border point, creating the necessity for the twelve camps that now exists.
 The greater bulk of the population comes from three main tribes: the Fur, the Masalit, and the Zaghawa.
 There are more than a dozen other smaller tribes represented in the camps.

 UNHCR coordinates all activities in the camps, distributing the assistance responsibilities among different non-governmental organizations (NGOs), all partnering and with permission from the Chad government to provide as safe and as healthy an environment as possible.
 UNHCR depends on donations from nations, groups, and individuals to carry out its mission.

 - Whose responsibility is it to provide the basics for survival for refugee populations–even when as large as the 370,000 Darfuris in the 12 camps in Chad?

 - What are some of the issues that arise for the host country and the local populations, when large numbers of refugees cross over in to a neighboring country?